-Speaking of the holidays, sweet potato casserole has always been my FAVORITE holiday dish.
+Sweet potato casserole has always been my FAVORITE holiday dish.
 Growing up my mom made it three times a year — Thanksgiving, Christmas and Easter — and I was always so pumped to have it.
-Smooth sweet potatoes topped with a crunchy brown sugar topping = the best!
+Creamy sweet potatoes topped with a crunchy brown sugar topping = the best!

-My mom’s version uses canned yams, white sugar, white flour, eggs and butter.
+I finally decided to use my mom’s recipe as a guide to make a healthier (yet still decadent and delicious) version, which I’m sharing today.
+My mom’s recipe uses canned yams, white sugar, white flour, eggs and butter.
 With a few small tweaks I was able to make a vegan and gluten-free version of the casserole that was absolutely perfect.

 I used fresh sweet potatoes, oat flour and oatmeal for the topping, coconut oil and flaxseed to replace the butter and eggs, and maple syrup instead of white sugar to sweeten the filling.
 The one thing I didn’t change was the brown sugar for the topping.
 I wanted to make sure it still came out crunchy like the original version so I stuck with organic brown sugar.
-I think coconut sugar might work tool, but I haven’t tried it yet.
+Coconut sugar might works well too if you happen to have that on hand.

-I LOVED this casserole so much… maybe even a tiny bit more than mom’s, but we’ll keep that a secret.
-I wasn’t the only one who loved it — it seemed like everyone at our Friendsgiving and Thanksgiving meal really liked it too.
-Yay!
+I LOVED this healthy version of the casserole so much… maybe even a tiny bit more than mom’s, but we’ll keep that a secret.
+I wasn’t the only one who loved it — it seemed like everyone at our Friendsgiving and Thanksgiving meal really liked it as well.
+Woot woot!

 Sweet Potato Casserole (Gluten-Free and Vegan)